Research Projects

 of functional groups that endow the host molecules with specific

-properties [1-3] ( Figure B1), allow elongation of the host cavity to
+properties [1-3] ( Fig. B1), allow elongation of the host cavity to

-capture long guest molecules (Figure A8) or the combination of the above
+capture long guest molecules or the combination of the above

-that permits direct inclusion in specific direction [4,5] (Figure B2).
+that permits direct inclusion in specific direction [4,5] (Fig. B2).

 Fig.